OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 We think an important part of this feature will be the ability to view and understand the deployment process and project variables that were frozen into a snapshot when the release was created.
 Imagine trying to import and approve a release for deployment without being able to see the process and variable values that will be used during deployment?

 This is actually a problem we've wanted to solve for quite some time: in Octopus today, you can see the variable snapshot (if you can find the correct link) but you cannot see the deployment process as it was defined when the release was created.
+Imagine if you could even view releases side-by-side to compare them with each other!

 ### Approving a release (Mike N)